 What Is the Quartzsite RV Show?

-The Quartzsite RV Show is a huge RV trade show that takes place every January in Quartzsite, Arizona.
-It features a 70,000 sq. ft tent with over 300 exhibitors who sell all kinds of RV-related products and services.
+The Quartzsite RV Show is a massive RV trade show held annually in Quartzsite, Arizona.
+It features a 70,000 sq. ft. tent with over 300 exhibitors selling a wide range of RV-related products and services.
 Those include accessories, gadgets, appliances, solar panels, generators, insurance, financing, and more.

 A Little History of the Quartzsite RV Show